edisedis777/PowerBI-Pitfalls/README.md

 - Basic understanding of Power Query and DAX.

 ### Credits
-Inspired by the article from Koen Verbeeck https://www.mssqltips.com/sqlservertip/8205/power-bi-common-pitfalls/
+- Inspired by the article from Koen Verbeeck https://www.mssqltips.com/sqlservertip/8205/power-bi-common-pitfalls/
+- Random sales data generated with my Geo Profile Generator script https://github.com/edisedis777/geo-profile-generator

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.